raspberrypilearning/3D-scene/en/step_5.md

 --- collapse ---

 ---
-title: Tip - Treat layers like rows!
+title: Treat layers like rows!
 ---
-Think about layers as rows you can create to order your sprites from front to back and put them all in the right order.
+**Tip:** Think about layers as rows you can create to order your sprites from front to back and put them all in the right order.

 Once you know which sprites you would like to go on top, you can do this by having a sprite `go to front`{:class="block3looks"} or `go to back`{:class="block3looks"} layer, and stepping into the right position through the layers.